 Works in Progress

-GARDEN PLACES (a non-fiction picture book)
+YOUR GARDEN PLACE (a non-fiction picture book)

-WATER FLOWS, THERE IT GOES (a non-fiction picture book)
+WATER FLOWS (a non-fiction picture book)

-A TREE WORKS HARD! (a non-fiction picture book)
+MY TREE WORKS HARD! (a non-fiction picture book)

 If a tree had a to-do list, it might look something like this: